 In most cases, osteoporosis leads to vertebral compression fractures.
 The lost bone density makes your vertebrae weak, narrow, and flat.

-This causes a rounded or humped back as well as increasing your risk of a compression fracture.
+This causes a rounded or humped back as well as increases your risk of a compression fracture.
 Too much pressure on a weakened vertebra can cause it to crack and collapse.

 Your spine is built to twist and bend, but osteoporosis-related bone loss can increase your risk of a spine fracture while doing everyday actions such as reaching, twisting, or even coughing or sneezing.